reiddraper/data-traceability/data-traceability.markdown

 variety of news articles in the summer?
 Another useful byproduct of this is that we can run new analytics on past data.
 We're not confined to the data since we turned the new analytics on.

+### Clustering

+Clustering data is a difficult problem, as outlying or mislabeled data can completely change our clusters.
+For this reason, it is important to be able to cheaply (in human and compute time) be able to experiment with rerunning our clustering with altered inputs.
+The inputs we alter may be removing data from a particular source, or adding a new topic modelling stage between crawling and clustering.
+In order to achieve this, our infrastructure must be loosely coupled enough that we can just as easily provide inputs to our clustering system for testing as we do in production.

+### Popularity

+Calculating story popularity shares many of the same issues as clustering stories.
+As we're experimenting, or debugging an issue, we want to quickly be able to test our changes and see the result.
+We also want to be able to see the most popular story on our own page and dive all the way back through our own processing to the origin site we crawled.
+If we find out we've ranked a story as more popular that we would've liked, we can trace it back to our origin crawl to see if perhaps, we had put too much weight in it's position on it's source site.

 ## Conclusion